 - Pre-Departure Orientation

-- Visit to Poas and La Paz.
-Transportation, entrance fees, and lunch included.
+- Visit to Poás Volcano and La Paz Waterfalls (transportation, entrance fees, and lunch included)

 - Medical and travel insurance

-- College tuition and fees (paid to student’s home campus)
+- College tuition and fees (paid to your home campus)

 - Passport fees (and visa fees, if applicable)